Le lien vers cette page a été envoyé avec succès aux destinataires.

 You pay a capital benefit of €40,000.

-For the purpose of calculating the tax reduction, the amount withheld shall be limited to €30,500.
+For the calculation of the tax reduction, the maximum amount of compensatory benefit retained is limited to €30,500.

 You can benefit from a tax reduction of €7,625.